 your return flight, arriving home the next day.

 Radisson Blu (B,L)

 Paleoanthropologist, geologist, and National Geographic Emerging Explorer Zeray Alemseged leads exploration at Busidima-Dikika, which is yielding important clues about the history of human evolution and the divergence of hominids from other primates.
 In 2000 at this site in the Ethiopian desert, Zeray discovered the bones of a 3.3-million-year-old girl, Selam, of the hominin species Australopithecus afarensis—a find supported in part by research grants from National Geographic.
 A native of Ethiopia, Zeray looks forward to sharing his knowledge and his country with National Geographic Expeditions travelers.

 The December departure coincides with the Genna (Christmas) celebration in Lalibela.

 Price is per person, double occupancy.
 For a single

-International airfare to Addis Ababa and airfare within Ethiopia is not included in the expedition cost.
-The group flight within Ethiopia is $650 (subject to change).
+International airfare to/from Addis Ababa and airfare within Ethiopia are not included in the expedition cost.
+The group flights within Ethiopia (Addis Ababa/Arba Minch and Addis Ababa/Lalibela) are $695 (subject to change).